-From panels in Palestine to recording studios in boxing gyms...
+From panels in Liberia to recording studios in boxing gyms...

 As well as organising over one hundred music industry conferences and events, at Un-Convention we also seek to address and provide solutions for the issues explored.
 We do this through a number of long-term initiatives aimed at making positive change in the sector, with the goal of building a more accessible, equitable and sustainable music industry.